k2-fsa/sherpa/docs/source/cpp/pretrained_models/offline_transducer.rst

 icefall
 -------

-This sections lists models trained using `icefall`_.
+This section lists models trained using `icefall`_.

 English
 ^^^^^^^